actsasrob/lircdo/README_lircd.conf.md

 Currently only one argument is accepted.
 More than one argument may be accepted in the future.

-If your script implements an action for the channel_action or volume_action intents then add the line '# meta: numargs=1' otherwise add the line '# meta: numargs=0' or leave the line out entirely.
+If your script implements an action for the channel_action, volume_action, or navigate_action intents then add the line '# meta: numargs=1' otherwise add the line '# meta: numargs=0' or leave the line out entirely.

 ### Name meta key